kiranrg7/Thingspeak-mail-sms/README.md

-note : in this project things speak channel id and read key are static if you want to use for your channel id and read api then you can make changes in code under
-         under data.js file where 335418 channel id and  WYACO3T89W0TBNOK is read key. and some the validation for fields not covered  in the application
+note : in this project things speak channel id and read key are static if you want to use for your channel id and read api then you can make changes in code within data.js file where 335418 is channel id and  WYACO3T89W0TBNOK is read key. and some the validation for fields are not covered  in the application